hydephp/develop/installation.md

 npm run dev
 ```

-> If you are not installing from a release you may want to set the environment to `production` in the `config/app.php` to hide the core development commands you most likely will not need unless you want to hack/contribute to the framework itself.

 ### Usage
 After the project has been created you can scaffold a new blog post using the `make` command and following the on-screen instructions, and then compile the site into static HTML using the `build` command.